dgroenewoud/AUG-MAGMA/README.md

 # Installation
 - Simply save the Rscript (EPM-MAGMA.R) into a directory of your choice.
 - Create an empty working directory with an "input" and an "output" subdirectory.
-The input subdirectory should contain five more subdirectories, as follows:
+The "input" subdirectory should contain five more subdirectories, as follows:
   "annotations" (for gene locations and SNV-to-gene mappings), "binaries" (for a set of binary files), "miscellaneous" (for an optional text file containing a list of genes to exclude from the analyses), "sets" (for a gene-set file), and "sumstats" (for a GWAS summary statistics file).
+Note that the only real requirement is to have an empty working directory and within it an empty output directory (that is, the input directory is purely for convenience).

 # Tutorial
 We recommend the following tutorial for first-time use in order to confirm that everything is running as it should.
 Let us examine the effect of incorporating 10kb flanks on-top-of gene bodies in the context of a gene-set analysis for coronary-artery disease GWAS summary statistics.
 Create the directory structure as described above (under the installation heading).
 Name the working directory "tutorial".
+- Download the gene locations file from the MAGMA website for human genome build GRCh37 into ./tutorial/input/annotations/: https://ctg.cncr.nl/software/MAGMA/aux_files/NCBI37.3.zip
+- Download the relevant set of binary files (note, this tutorial concerns a GWAS study performed in a European population) into ./tutorial/input/binaries/: https://ctg.cncr.nl/software/MAGMA/ref_data/g1000_eur.zip
+- Download a gene-set file (note, since the gene locations file uses entrez identifiers in this case, we should ensure the gene-set file likewise uses entrez identifiers) into ./tutorial/input/sets/: http://www.gsea-msigdb.org/gsea/msigdb/download_file.jsp?filePath=/msigdb/release/7.4/c5.go.bp.v7.4.entrez.gmt
 - Download GWAS summary statistics for coronary-artery disease into ./tutorial/input/sumstats/: http://www.cardiogramplusc4d.org/media/cardiogramplusc4d-consortium/data-downloads/UKBB.GWAS1KG.EXOME.CAD.SOFT.META.PublicRelease.300517.txt.gz
-- Download the gene locations file from the MAGMA website for human genome build GRCh37 into ./tutorial/input/annotations/: https://ctg.cncr.nl/software/MAGMA/aux_files/NCBI37.3.zip